singhal/singhal.github.io/_pages/education.md

   - Offered every Fall & Spring semester
   - Covers molecular genetics, inheritance, and evolutionary genetics
   - Taught in flipped class using group activities & discussions
+- Bio 440: Molecular Genetics
+  - Offered every Spring semester
+  - Covers advanced molecular genetics, particularly gennomics
+  - Taught in a flipped class style with a focus on bioinformatics activities
 - Bio 495: Evolution
   - New elective course offered for now in the fall semester
   - Taught as a discussion-based course based on the primary literature

+## Past Teaching
+- Bio 125: Principles in Biology III: Evolution and Ecology Lab
+  - Offered every Fall & Spring semester
+  - Covers fundamentals of ecology & evolution in a lab setting
 - Bio 502: Biostatistics
   - Offered every Fall semester
   - Taught in workshop-style using R